Machine Learning & AI Bootcamp

 One sentence.
 How Netflix-style systems actually work, and the honest evaluation problem they create.

 Topics.
-The recommendation problem · explicit vs implicit feedback · collaborative filtering · matrix factorization (SVD, ALS, NMF) · content-based filtering with embeddings · hybrid models · evaluation: precision@k, recall@k, NDCG, MAP, online vs offline metrics · cold-start, popularity bias, filter bubbles · the “you’ll never know until you A/B test” problem.
+The recommendation problem · explicit vs implicit feedback · collaborative filtering · matrix factorization (SVD, ALS, NMF) · content-based filtering with embeddings · hybrid models · evaluation: precision@k, recall@k, NDCG, MAP, online vs offline metrics · cold-start, popularity bias, filter bubbles.

 Labs.
 (1) MovieLens collaborative filter (SVD then ALS).
 (2) Build a hybrid recommender on a publicly available e-commerce dataset.
 (3) Run the same recommender against three evaluation metrics and explain why they rank models differently.